 We are highly selective, so if you do make it to this point but we don't wish to publish you, you should still regard that as a very positive sign about your writing.

-Royalities are generally set at 45% of receipts.
+Royalities are generally set at 45% of ebook receipts, and 15% of paperback receipts.
 We do not pay advances.

-Our aim - and yours - should be the same: to turn your manuscript into a published ebook of which we will all be proud.
+Our aim - and yours - should be the same: to turn your manuscript into a published book of which we will all be proud.

 Typically, as soon as you’ve signed a contract, we send you the first round of notes and revisions based on the observations of ourselves and our readers.
 At this stage, these will be big-picture items: structure, plot points and character issues that we feel need attention.
 This is a two-way process and we welcome your feedback and encourage discussion on these points.
 The following rounds of revisions, while still possibly addressing plotting, etc., will tend to be more specific (syntax, dialogue, the use of proprietary names, etc.), and during this process your novel should increasingly feel more polished.

 While your work is being edited we will arrange for a cover to be produced, and your manuscript will be converted into an ebook and proof-read.